Collapse of the Georgian realm: Historical context

 At the dawn of the second half of the 15th century, the Kingdom of Georgia was the most powerful state in the Caucasus after the renaissance observed under the reign of King Alexander I the Great.
-However, the kingdom will suffer greatly after the first Mongol invasion and from the massacres and destruction organized by the warlord Timur in the 1400s.
+However, the kingdom suffered greatly after the first Mongol invasion and from the massacres and destruction organized by the warlord Timur in the 1400s.
 Moreover, unlike the geopolitical situation of the Georgian Golden Age of the 13th century, the powers bordering Georgia strengthened, posing a far greater threat.
-In particular, the Turkoman tribes would unite to found the Qara Qoyunlu, confederative empire that would sack Georgia from the 1410s.
+In particular, the Turkoman tribes would unite to found the Qara Qoyunlu, a confederative empire that would sack Georgia from the 1410s.

 In 1453, the Ottoman Turks of Anatolia took Constantinople, ending the Byzantine Empire, the seat of Orthodox Christianity since the 4th century.
 This isolated Georgia from the western world and the kingdom became the only Christian country in the Near East, which prompted the Georgian royalty and nobility to unite temporarily in order to incite the powers of Western Europe to embark on a new crusade.
 This effort quickly fizzled out, as the Europeans refused to see the Ottomans as a threat.
 Georgia had allies no more and found itself all alone surrounded by the powerful Muslim states.
 The decline in international trade, the disappearance of the kingdom's cultural allies and the growing threats in the Caucasus only sow poverty and desolation across Georgia, providing an ideal context for nobles wishing to gain more power from the central royal government.